observablehq/framework/docs/getting-started.md

 ```
 ````

-<div class="tip">Hover any code block to show a copy button.
-Clicking the copy button will copy the contents of the code block to your clipboard.</div>

 To see the new page in the sidebar, you must restart the preview server.
 In the terminal, use Control-C (⌃C) to kill the preview server.
 Then use up arrow (↑) to re-run the command to start the preview server (`npm run dev` or `yarn dev`).
 Lastly, reload your browser.

-That’s a bit of rigamarole, but you won’t have to do it very often. 😓 If you click on the **Weather report** link in the sidebar, it’ll take you to <http://127.0.0.1:3000/weather>, where you should see:
+A bit of rigamarole, but you won’t have to do it often… 😓

+If you click on the **Weather report** link in the sidebar, it’ll take you to <http://127.0.0.1:3000/weather>, where you should see:

 <figure>
   <img loading="lazy" src="./getting-started/hello-weather.png" class="crop">
   <figcaption>The humble beginnings of a local weather dashboard.</figcaption>
 </figure>

-<div class="tip">If you don’t see the sidebar, you can show it by making the window wider, or using Command-B (⌘B) or Option-B (⌥B) on Firefox and non-macOS, or clicking the right-pointing arrow ↦ on the left edge of the window.</div>
+<div class="tip">The sidebar is hidden by default in narrow windows.
+If you don’t see the sidebar, you can show it by making the window wider, or using Command-B (⌘B) or Option-B (⌥B) on Firefox and non-macOS, or clicking the right-pointing arrow ↦ on the left edge of the window.</div>

-As evidenced by the code <code class="language-js">1 + 2</code> rendered as <code class="language-js">3</code>, JavaScript fenced code blocks (<code>```js</code>) are *live*.
-The code runs in the browser, and re-runs as soon as you modify it and save the file.
-Feel free to tinker, say to replace the <code class="language-js">2</code> with <code class="language-js">Math.random()</code>.
+As evidenced by the code <code class="language-js">1 + 2</code> rendered as <code class="language-js">3</code>, JavaScript fenced code blocks (<code>```js</code>) are *live*: the code runs in the browser.
+Try replacing <code class="language-js">2</code> with <code class="language-js">Math.random()</code>, and the code will re-run automatically on save.
 In a bit, we’ll write code to render a chart.
 We can also use code to debug as we develop, say to inspect data.

 ### Data loader

 Next, let’s load some data.
 The [National Weather Service (NWS)](https://www.weather.gov/documentation/services-web-api) provides an excellent and free API for local weather data within the United States.
-We’ll use the `/points/{latitude},{longitude}` endpoint to get metadata for the closest grid point to the given location, and then we’ll fetch the corresponding hourly forecast.
+We’ll use the `/points/{latitude},{longitude}` endpoint to get metadata for the closest grid point to the given location, and then fetch the corresponding hourly forecast.

 Create a new file <code>docs/data/forecast.json.js</code> and paste in the following snippet: